TurboGears/tg2docs/docs/main/BasicMoves.rst

 .. image:: ../_static/basicmoves_oops.png

 This gives you an opportunity to explore the full stack trace interactively.
 If you click on the little + icon, you can see what local variables are set at that frame in the call stack, and you can even use the text entry provided there to type in some python code to test what's happening at that level.

 There is also a `>>` link near each line of source code, which allows you expand that source code, and see a few surrounding lines.
 The `view` link lets you view the whole source code file.

-Here is screenshot after scrolling near the bottom of the debugger window, clicking the `>>` link near <Expresion u'hello'>, and the + icon after `lookup_name`.
+Here is a screenshot after scrolling near the bottom of the debugger window, clicking the `>>` link near <Expresion u'hello'>, and the + icon after `lookup_name`.
 To really confirm what was happening, we also entered a python command to look at the contents of the "data" variable (this is where lookup_name checks for template variables to display).